Swai Fish Flavor Profile

 |Disclaimer: The sustainability info above is accurate to the best of our knowledge.
 However, each program randomly updates their information without our knowledge.
 We therefore recommend that you verify the current accuracy of this information.|

 In the United States, Channel Catfish (the predominant catfish cultivated in the US) is considered the Best Choice.
-Although Swai is considered a sustainable resource, there are some ecological concerns about the way it is managed.
+Although Swai is considered a sustainable resource, there have been some ecological concerns about the way it is managed.

 Catfish Wars and Swai Safety